mwbowers/mwbowers.github.io/reference/datagate/datagate-common/duplicate-options.md

 ---
 title: DuplicateOptions enum
-description: Specifies the options for duplicating an object.
+description: "Specifies the options for duplicating an object. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the options for duplicating an object.